kermit4/first_8_hours_of_rust/README.md

 WORKING

-This repo is snapshot to show my Rust learning speed and the applicability of my non-Rust background to Rust proprogramming, see next 8 hours at https://github.com/kermit4/first_16_hours_of_rust
+This repo is snapshot to show my Rust learning speed and the applicability of my non-Rust background to Rust programming, see next 8 hours at https://github.com/kermit4/first_16_hours_of_rust

 If run with no args, it will listen for uploads.